galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 > ![Image of the snakemake dag.
 Conspicuously missing is FastQC jobs!](../../images/snakemake.dag.svg) {: .code-out}

 But wait, where is FastQC?
 It's missing!
-Let's read a bit more about Snakemake and then we'll cover the case of the missing FastQC.
+Let's summarize the transition from a Makefile to a Snakemake file and then we'll cover the case of the missing FastQC.

 ## Why Snakemake